ethereum/ethereum-org-website/site/index.md

 <div class="intro-blocks">

   - [<span class="arrow">→</span>Beginners](/beginners/)
-  - Completely New to Ethereum? {.highlight}
+  - Completely new to Ethereum? {.highlight}
   - What is Ethereum?
   - Why should I care?